lpinzari/sql-psql-udy/02_joins_sql/03_what_is_a_join.md

 In relational database theory, this long list of combinations is called a **cross join**, or even more technically a **Cartesian product**.

-**Cross joins** are used fairly rarely, but they can be useful in some situations for testing results or other tasks.
+**Cross joins** are used fairly rarely, but they can be useful in some situations for testing results or other tasks as we'll see in the next lesson.
 (Most often, however, they're produced by accident :smile:)

-We illustrate the use of the **CROSS JOIN** operator in the next lesson.
+We illustrate the use of the **CROSS JOIN** clause more closely in the next lesson.

+## JOIN Definition

+So, **what is a join or joined table ?**

+A **joined table** is a table derived from two other tables (real or derived), `t1` and `t2`, according to the `rules` of a particular **join type**.

+In a **CROSS JOIN** `type`, a **joined table** is a table derived from two other tables, `t1` and `t2`, containing every possible combination of rows from `t1` and `t2`.

+Each combination `row` in the resulting table consists of all columns in `t1` followed by all columns in `t2`, indicated in the query's `SELECT` statement.
+Obviously, the order of columns in the results does not matter but what really matters is the number of columns or fields (row's values) in the resulting row.

+Now, hopefully :smile:, should be clear the meaning of **join** or **joined table**.

+As its name suggests, a **JOIN** means that some or all of the specified row's contents of two tables (i.e the tables's fields or cells for spreadsheets users :smile:), are joined together in the results' row of the query.